GoogleChrome/ip-protection/Masked-Domain-List.md

 collarity.com                                    | Collarity                                                      | Not Impacted By Script Blocking
 collective-media.net                             | Collective                                                     | Not Impacted By Script Blocking
 collective.com                                   | Collective                                                     | Not Impacted By Script Blocking
-tumri.com                                        | Collective                                                     | Not Impacted By Script Blocking
 tumri.net                                        | Collective                                                     | Not Impacted By Script Blocking
 colossusssp.com                                  | ColossusMedia                                                  | Not Impacted By Script Blocking
 bidr.io                                          | Comcast                                                        | Not Impacted By Script Blocking